On December 7th 1972, NASA’s Apollo 17 crew took photograph AS17-148-22727. Better known as the Blue Marble.

 Josh Hendry, in our North America team, wrote in his blog on the UN Sustainable Development Goals, “it is often hard to connect your day to day work with how it impacts the world.”
 After all, when confronted with issues of resource scarcity and climate change, many still find these issues either distant and impersonal, or overwhelming.
 That goes for individuals, organisations and governments.
 Yet having conversations about these challenging issues is vital if we are to return our consumption to within the limits of the Earth’s annual regeneration capacity.

-At Anthesis, we recently spent the day with Michael Jacobs, an experienced mediator, talking about having difficult yet vital conversations.
-Here are the key takeaways from our training day and how they might apply to supporting #movethedate (you might like to join the movement here).
+We spent the day with Michael Jacobs, an experienced mediator, talking about having difficult, yet vital, conversations.
+To support the #movethedate initiative, we’ve summarized the key takeaways from our training day and how they might be used to push back our overuse of the Earth’s resources.